microsoft/ivy/doc/examples/quic/README.md

 implementations and possibly a fully verified implementation.

 The Ivy spec is being developed from the informal IETF draft cited above.
-Ambuiguities are resovled by observing the behavior of existing implementations.
+Ambiguities are resolved by observing the behavior of existing implementations.
 In particular, we use the evolving specification to monitor packet traces captured from implementations.
 This allows us to check consistency and possibly discover incompatibilities between